benspring/benspring.github.io/_posts/2018-11-23-intro-to-tryhackme.md

 author: "Ben"
 categories: company
 tags: [company,training]
-image: mrrobot.png
+image: crestcon2019-2.jpg
 ---

-TryHackMe is an online platform that takes the pain out of teaching cybersecurity by allowing teachers to easily managetheir material and setup using the cloud.
-We make it a comfortable experience for students to learn by designing prebuilt courses, avoiding the hassle of setting everything.
-Perfect for CTFs, Workshops, Assessments or Training.
+TryHackMe takes the pain out of learning and teaching Cybersecurity.
+Our platform makes it a comfortable experience to learn by designing prebuilt courses which include virtual machines (VM) hosted in the cloud ready to be deployed.
+This avoids the hassle of downloading and configuring VM's.
+Our platform is perfect for CTFs, Workshops, Assessments or Training.

 We also love to do anything Cyber Security related.
 From independent research to making our own courses on the [main site](https://tryhackme.com/).

-For much more information please visit [TryHackMe.com](https://tryhackme.com/)

 ## Update 2: